Musician. Pianist. Composer. Living for God.

 World known Dapo Dina is opening a studio in Atlanta metro!

-The studio is opened to any genre of music but has a special heart for jazz and world music.
+The studio is opened to different genre of music including jazz, classical, and spirituals.
 Eventually there will be space for a small stage where you can record clips of yourself on stage for music videos!
 Subscribe for updates on the projects.

 Support music artists during these changing times.